Dublin Oak’s curriculum is designed both to support and challenge your son’s abilities in an English speaking environment.

 The pedagogical framework of a Dublin Oak education includes personalized programs, tutoring, directed study and pre-established study periods.

 Dublin Oak Academy students receive Cambridge University English Language Certificates, depending on their level of expertise in the use of English.

-Cambridge certificates are recognised internationally as proof of competence in English language.
+Cambridge certificates are recognized internationally as proof of competence in the English language.

 Our students will present the following levels at the Cambridge University English exams:

 First Certificate in English (FCE)

 The Test of Interactive English (TIE) is recognized by the National Qualifications Authority of Ireland (NQAI), a statutory body of the Department of Education and Skills.

 TIE is an international EFL exam developed in Ireland by a group of Irish English language professionals under the aegis of the Advisory Council for English Language Schools (ACELS) a government agency responsible for quality assurance in English language teaching.
 TIE is suitable for school students and our students will sit this test (that includes both, oral and written papers) as part of the English training programme.

 Dublin Oak; the 2nd greatest futsal team in LeinsterRead More